Guacamole-1/LCD_GAME/README.md

 # HOW TO PLAY

-just use the buttons in the connection to move the stickman if you dont know what do the terminal will say what to do play with maximum contrast for a better experience
+just use the buttons in the connection to move the stickman if you dont know what do the terminal will say what to do.

+play with maximum contrast for a better experience

 # SPECIAL THANKS